cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 ### Temperature of the thermosphere

 The ISA model does not include the thermosphere, but reaches a maximum altitude of 86 km, where the temperature is 186.946 K. The data for the thermosphere is provided by the [NRLMSIS empirical model](https://swx-trec.com/msis/).
-The temperature profile of the two models combined is shown in [](#fig:thermo-T-altitude), where I extended the constant temperature of the stratopause (186.946 K) up to 107.41 km, and used an exponential regression upward (see red line).
+The temperature profile of the two models combined is shown in [](#fig:thermo-T-altitude), where I extended the constant temperature of the stratopause (186.946 K) up to 107.41 km, and used an exponential regression againsts the NRLMSIS data (see red line).
 The empirical fitting gives the function:

 $$
 T(h) =  -9799 e^{-0.0238x} + 947.23, \quad 107.41\,\mathrm{km} \le h \le 1000 \,\mathrm{km}
-$$
+$$(eq:thermo_fitting)

 :::{figure} ../../images/thermosphere_T_h.png
 :label: fig:thermo-T-altitude
 :align: center
 :w: 400px

-Temperature profile with altitude (black dots).
-The red line is the union between the ISA model (below 86 km), and my fitting.
+Temperature profile with altitude (hollow black dots).
+The orange line are the temperatures from the ISA model (below 107.41 km), while the red line is my fitting (eqaution {eq}`eq:thermo_fitting`).
 Data from the [NRLMSIS empirical model](https://swx-trec.com/msis/) at 2024-05-01 00:00 UTC over 0°N 50°E. Graph from my [Desmos](https://www.desmos.com/calculator/pnt2qmypuf).

 :::